Article published on the 1st of March, 2023.

 - Clicking the header of the execution rule expands or collapses the rule options.

-- Clicking the recycle bin removes the specific execution rule.
+- Clicking the recycle bin removes the specific Before execution rule.

 - The title of the execution rule is used for differentiating rules from one another and is not shown to the user.